BabylonJS/SnippetServerExpress/README.md

 # Babylon.js Snippet Server

-This the implementation used by Babylon's snippet server.
+This is the implementation used by Babylon's snippet server.

 It is an Express.js implementation, written in TypeScript.